My name is James Miller and I’m Professor of Humanities and Co-Director of the Humanities Research Center at Duke

 In addition to my publishing, I regularly speak at academic conferences, and give public lectures and media interviews on a wide variety of topics related to religion and culture in China.
 Media outlets have included the Washington Post, CTV Newsworld, CTV Canada AM, and the Christian Science Monitor.
 I have given guest lectures all over the world, from China’s Fudan University, to the Australian National University and even the United States Naval War College.
 I have also consulted on legal matters related to Chinese religions in Canadian society, including preparing expert witness testimony for civil court proceedings.

 As well as conducting research and teaching, I have also invested in developing administrative and professional competencies related to curriculum design, program development, recruitment, and vision for higher education.
 I have consulted for senior administration in issues related to international education and imagining new strategies for higher education.
-In January 2015 I became director of Queen’s interdisciplinary graduate program in Cultural Studies, and co-chair of the Religion and Ecology group at the American Academy of Religion.
+Prior to joining Duke Kunshan, I served as director of Queen’s interdisciplinary graduate program in Cultural Studies, co-chair of the Religion and Ecology group at the American Academy of Religion,.and director of Queen’s School of Religion.